DerenB/Markdown-Notes/ProgrammingNotes/Blender/Donut1/YT-Donut.md

 - Enable Render Passes
   - Properties > View Layer > Passes > Light
+  - Labeled as Specular > Light in 3.0+
   - Check `Glossy Direct` box
   - Should see "GlossDir" in the `Render Layers` Node
   - Have to render again to see changes